-The issues considered by the case officer are limited to planning issues and the fact that planning permission was not sought will never be a reason to consider the application unfavourably - unless it was carried out intentionally and harm could have been mitigated against had permission been correctly sought and granted.
+The issues considered by the case officer are limited to planning issues and the fact that planning permission was not sought cannot be a reason to consider the matter unfavourably - unless it was carried out intentionally and harm could have been mitigated had permission been correctly sought and granted.
 In line with the NPPF, enforcement action taken by the council will always be commensurate with the breach of planning control to which it relates.
-In addition, the council will only take action where it is appropriate to do so - for example, it would normally be inappropriate to take formal enforcement action against a trivial or technical breach of planning control.
+In addition, the council will only take action where it is appropriate to do so - for example, it would normally not be appropriate to take formal enforcement action against a trivial or technical breach of planning control - especially where no or minimal planning harm arises.